Colleges draw fewer foreign students but avoid crisis so far | New Country 923

 BOSTON (AP) — International enrollments at U.S. colleges have fared better than expected this year, but many schools still fear the country’s political climate, according to a national survey.

-But many schools still fear the country’s political climate could drive students away.
+Many schools nevertheless have concerns about the U.S. political climate and fear that it could drive students away.

 While 45 percent of schools saw declines in international enrollment, nearly a third said their numbers have increased since last year, the survey found.
 The remaining 24 percent said they saw no change.